The Economics

 Cost one: building the model

-At the end of that run you have exactly one thing: a single trained model — a large file of numbers that can answer questions.
+At the end of that run you have exactly one thing: a single trained model: a large file of numbers that can answer questions.
 Everything spent getting there was a one-time cost.
 It is much closer to building a factory, or shooting a film, than to a monthly bill.
 You pay it all up front, before the model has earned a single cent.
-Real frontier training runs have been described as costing anywhere from roughly $100 million to well over $1 billion, depending on the model’s size and generation.2 For Frontier Labs, say the all-in build cost — team plus the training run — comes to $1 billion.
+Real frontier training runs have been described as costing anywhere from roughly $100 million to well over $1 billion, depending on the model’s size and generation.2 The best-documented single figure of the current generation is an estimated $490 million for one 2025 frontier run, and Dario Amodei has repeatedly said he expects $10 billion runs by 2027 or 2028; treat the first as an estimate and the second as a forecast.40 For Frontier Labs, say the all-in build cost (team plus the training run) comes to $1 billion.

 Cost two: running the model